AlexanderJCS/ExoSpotter/docs/lightcurve_struct.md

 ## Getting Flux

-To get a vector of all the fluxes, use the `.flux()` method.
+To get a vector of all the flux data, use the `.flux()` method.
 Usage looks like so:
 ```cpp
 ExoSpotter::Lightcurve my_lc = ...;